This panel includes the following components:

 Next Generation Sequencing: In-solution hybridization of all coding exons is performed on the patient's genomic DNA.
 Although some deep intronic regions may also be analyzed, this assay is not meant to interrogate most promoter regions, deep intronic regions, or other regulatory elements, and does not detect single or multi-exon deletions or duplications.
 Direct sequencing of the captured regions is performed using next generation sequencing.
 The patient's gene sequences are then compared to a standard reference sequence.
 Potentially causative variants and areas of low coverage are Sanger-sequenced.
 Sequence variations are classified as pathogenic, likely pathogenic, benign, likely benign, or variants of unknown significance.
 Variants of unknown significance may require further studies of the patient and/or family members.
 The GJB6 gene 342kb deletion is detected by allele-specific amplification.

 Clinical Sensitivity: Unknown.
 Mutations in the promoter region, some mutations in the introns and other regulatory element mutations cannot be detected by this analysis.
-Large deletions/duplications will not be detected by this analysis.
 Results of molecular analysis should be interpreted in the context of the patient's clinical/biochemical phenotype.
 The GJB6 deletion component of this test will detect nearly all 342kb common deletion alleles in Connexin 30.

 Older Children & Adults: 5-10 ml